loikein/thesis-linda-dev/README.md

 ## Basics

-* All communication is conducted using [slack](https://slack.com).
-Please join us in our workspace [here](https://join.slack.com/t/humancapitalanalysis/shared_invite/enQtNDQ0ODkyODYyODA2LWEyZjdlNWYwYmUyNzlkOWFkNWJkMGI5M2M4ZWUyMThhNWNiMmJhY2ZjY2E4YzE3NGQ5MzcxZTRhN2QxYjgxYWY)
+* All communication is conducted using [zulip](https://zulipchat.com/).
+Please join us in our workspace [here](We will use [grmpy](https://grmpy.readthedocs.io) in several hand-on tutorials to explore the mechanics of the generalized Roy model.
+For further information, please do not hesitate to [contact us](https://hca.zulipchat.com/join/84tlhl1nmm4fke4dpg5mo74u/).
+)

 * We regularly meet for a group discussion of the ongoing projects and participation is expected.